5 Recovery Stocks to Invest In for the Return to Normalcy

 All the best recovery stocks share a common characteristic.
 They’ve fallen in price.
 But they’re far from worthless.
 A recovery stock is one that’s currently trading at a discount.
 And there’s a lot of promise it’s heading upward in the future.

 However, it’s not easy finding investments still poised for growth.
 As our own Alexander Green warned at the beginning of the year, the waning of the pandemic and a budding economic recovery is already priced into stocks.
 That means now is a time for caution and greater selectivity.

 Take United Airlines (Nasdaq: UAL) for example.
 Before the pandemic crash, shares were trading above $90.
 Then they fell to $17.
 The company has since shifted its guidance.
 And the stock has made a respectable recovery.
-This despite the fact that air travel is still down 60%.
+This despite the fact that air travel is still way down.

 Investors are anticipating pent-up demand for travel to result in a boon for United.
 Those who got in last when the stock crashed made a tidy profit.
 But there’s far more uncertainty for those who get in now.
 That’s why we put together this list of recovery stocks.
 They come from various sectors that we expect to outperform the greater markets when things get back to normal.